Rupesh53/opsbrain-rag-cli/userguide.md

-# 📘 Deva User Guide
+# 📘 Opsbrain User Guide

-This guide helps you install and use Deva locally.
+This guide helps you install and use cli locally.

 ---